Adobe InDesign 2023 Troubleshooting How-to Guide

 Don’t fill pasteboard with objects

 Don’t store objects on the pasteboard, the area beyond the page.
 It makes the file larger, and printing slows down.
 Instead, use Libraries (File > New > Library) and/or CC Libraries (Window > CC Libraries) to store extras.
 Or make XML Snippets (File > Export > InDesign Snippet) for storing objects that you might re-use later.
+Or plan and build a donor InDesign file with correctly-made examples of pieces of your documents, and this could be designed to complement your branding guidelines.

 macOS: reset font caches